Castlevania: Curse of Darkness: Reception

-Review aggregator Metacritic shows an averaged score of 74 out of 100, indicating "generally favorable reviews"."
+Review aggregator Metacritic shows an averaged score of 74 out of 100, indicating "mixed or average" reviews.
 The game generated mid to high review scores.
 Common praises often go to the game's battle system – which as stated by IGN "...can offer up a fairly wide variety of skirmishes and strategies..." -, the Innocent Devil system and musical score.
 Common criticisms of the game go to the game's environments, which have generally been considered dull and repetitive.
 X-Play gave Curse of Darkness a 3 out of 5 while IGN gave it a 7.8, or "Good" rating.
-GamePro Magazine gave the game a 4.0 out of a 5.0 fun factor, stating that it was a game that got more intriguing as it goes on.
+GamePro gave the game a 4.0 out of a 5.0 fun factor, stating that it was a game that got more intriguing as it goes on.
 GameSpot rated it 6.8, saying it looked good and had solid controls, but the level design was "monotonous".
 Game Informer's Tim Turi felt that it was "decent" but did not feel like it captured the "overall style and atmosphere" of other Castlevania games.

 In other media

-Adapted and illustrated by Kou Sasakura, a two-volume manga adaptation titled Castlevania: Curse of Darkness (悪魔城ドラキュラ 闇の呪印, Akumajō Dorakyura: Yami no Juin) was published in Japan from 2004 to 2007.
+Adapted and illustrated by Kou Sasakura, a two-volume manga adaptation titled Castlevania: Curse of Darkness (悪魔城ドラキュラ 闇の呪印, Akumajō Dorakyura: Yami no Juin) was published in Japan from 2005 to 2006.
 Taking place between the events of Castlevania III: Dracula's Curse and Castlevania: Curse of Darkness, the manga centers on Isaac and Hector.
 Tokyopop licensed it for English-language release in North America.
 The first volume, (ISBN 978-1-4278-0053-4), was released September 1, 2008, and the second, (ISBN 978-1-4278-0214-9), was published January 1, 2009.
 It is also licensed in France by Soleil Manga.